-Searching for a holiday rental that offers the ideal balance between privacy and niceties?
-This condo within the Island Club resort is sure to fit the bill, with home amenities including a full kitchen and washer/dryer inside, and access to the resort's pools and hot tub, private beach access, tennis courts, and other luxuries waiting just outdoor!
+Searching for a holiday rental that offers the ideal balance between privacy and amenities?
+This condo within the Island Club resort is sure to fit the bill, with home comforts including a full kitchen and washer/dryer inside, and access to the resort's pools and hot tub, private beach access, tennis courts, and other luxuries waiting just outdoor!

 You deserve a holiday!
-Reserve your stay at this handsome condo, and start making plans for your next great hideaway.
+Reserve your stay at this splendid condo, and start making plans for your next great hideaway.

 Seasonally heated pool.